pfheatwole/thesis/source/foil_geometry.rst

    \vec{r}_{LE/O}^f = \vec{r}_{LE/RP}^f + \vec{r}_{RP/O}^f

+..
+The major point here is that the reference point can be anywhere in the section's 3D coordinate system; it is not constrained to the section x-axis.

 Although this decomposition increases model complexity, the additional flexibility allows a designer to choose whichever point in each section's coordinate system will produce the simplest geometry specification.
 The basic